Adult Literacy

 This course is an immersive journey into the heart of Islamic theology where timeless creed (ʿAqīdah) meets rigorous intellectual inquiry (ʿIlm al-Kalām).
 Designed for students who seek to understand, internalize, and articulate their faith with both conviction and clarity, this course explores how Islamic theology has historically engaged reason and how it can continue to do so in the face of modern-day challenges.

-Across eleven dynamic modules, students will examine the foundational doctrines of belief through a theological lens that is both rooted in classical Sunni orthodoxy and responsive to contemporary issues.
+Across nine dynamic modules, students will examine the foundational doctrines of belief through a theological lens that is both rooted in classical Sunni orthodoxy and responsive to contemporary issues.
 From grappling with atheism and scientism to understanding evolution, AI, and pluralism, this course arms students with the theological depth and rational tools needed to stand firm in their faith in an era of doubt and disorientation.

 Meet The Instructors